Mahmoud217TR/my-cheat-sheets/laravel/tips & tricks.md

         }
     ```

-    This will automatically generate a field called `user_id` to the migration file
+    This will automatically generate a field called `user_id` to the migration file.

 2. Manuallay:

     ```php